Lie algebroid connections, twisted Higgs bundles and motives of moduli spaces: Introduction

-Here is a brief description of the contents of the paper.
-In Section \ref{section:Higgs} we give a quick introduction to $V$-twisted Higgs bundles.
-In Section \ref{section:LambdaModules} we introduce Lie algebroids, sheaves of rings of differential operators, $\SL$-connections and $\Lambda$-modules and, following \cite{Tor11,Tor12}, give a short overview of the equivalence of categories between integrable $\SL$-connections and $\Lambda_\SL$-modules, where $\Lambda_\SL$ is a sheaf of rings of differential operators associated to $\SL$.
-This is done over any base variety.
-Then we introduce the moduli spaces of $\Lambda_\SL$-modules / integrable $\SL$-connections over a curve $X$, prove some non-emptiness results about them, and also introduce the $\SL$-Hodge moduli spaces.
-The purpose of Section \ref{section:motives} is to introduce the Grothendieck ring of varieties and motives and to give an overview of our strategy to prove the main results.
-Sections \ref{sec:motiveLconnec=motiveHiggs} and \ref{section:HiggsPolynomials} are the technical core of the paper.
-In Section \ref{sec:motiveLconnec=motiveHiggs} we prove that the motivic class of the moduli spaces of Lie algebroid connections equals that of the corresponding twisted Higgs bundle moduli (using the semiprojectivity of the $\SL$-Hodge moduli, which is also proved) and in Section \ref{section:HiggsPolynomials} we show that the motivic class of the twisted Higgs bundles moduli is independent of the twisting.
-In Section \ref{section:applications} we deduce some applications of the results proved in the previous sections, including the versions of the main theorem for Voevodsky motives, Chow motives and Chow rings.
-Finally, in Section \ref{section:fixedDeterminant} we show how to achieve similar results for the same moduli spaces of $\SL$-connections $(E,\nabla_\SL)$ but where the determinant of $E$ and the trace of $\nabla_\SL$ are fixed. \textbf{Acknowledgments.} This research was funded by MICINN (grants MTM2016-79400-P, PID2019-108936GB-C21 and ``Severo Ochoa Programme for Centres of Excellence in R\&D'' SEV-2015-0554) and by CMUP -- Centro de Matem\'atica da Universidade do Porto -- financed by national funds through FCT -- Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, I.P., under the project with reference UIDB/00144/2020.
+\textbf{Acknowledgments.} This research was funded by MICINN (grants MTM2016-79400-P, PID2019-108936GB-C21, PID2022-142024NB-I00, RED2022-134463-T and ``Severo Ochoa Programme for Centres of Excellence in R\&D'' SEV-2015-0554 and CEX2019-000904-S) and by CMUP -- Centro de Matem\'atica da Universidade do Porto -- under the project with reference UIDB/00144/2020, and by the project ``Mirror symmetry on Higgs bundles moduli spaces'' -- EXPL/MAT-PUR/1162/2021, both financed by national funds through FCT -- Funda\c{c}\~ao para a Ci\^encia e a Tecnologia, I.P..
 The first author was also supported by a postdoctoral grant from ICMAT Severo Ochoa project.
 He would also like to thank the hospitality of CMUP during the research visits which took place in the course of the development of this work.
-Finally, we thank Vicente Mu\~noz, Jos\'e \'Angel Gonz\'alez-Prieto, Jaime Silva, Luis \'Alvarez-C\'onsul, Philip Boalch, Sergey Mozgovoy and Carlos Florentino for helpful discussions.
+Finally, we thank Luis \'Alvarez-C\'onsul, Philip Boalch, Carlos Florentino, Jos\'e \'Angel Gonz\'alez-Prieto, Peter Gothen, Sergey Mozgovoy, Vicente Mu\~noz and Jaime Silva for helpful discussions, and we also thank the referee for useful comments.